python/python-docs-fr/README.rst

 Contributing to the Translation
 -------------------------------

-Your help is welcome, you can start by reviewing fuzzy entries to help keeping the documentation up to date.
-You can also proofread already translated entries, and finally translated untranslated ones.
+Your help is welcome, you can start with easy tasks like reviewing fuzzy entries to help keeping the documentation up to date.
+You can also proofread already translated entries, and finally translate untranslated ones.

 How to Contribute